Vaskivskyi/ha-chroma/README.md

 #### HACS

+Chroma will be added to the default of HACS as soon as [this PR](https://github.com/hacs/default/pull/1500) is merged.

-You can add this repository (https://github.com/Vaskivskyi/ha-chroma) to your HACS as a custom repository.
+Meanwhile, you can add this repository (https://github.com/Vaskivskyi/ha-chroma) to your HACS as a custom repository.

 #### Manual

-Copy content of `custom_components/chroma/` to `custom_components/chroma/` in your Home Assistant folder.
+Copy content of the [stable branch](https://github.com/Vaskivskyi/ha-chroma/tree/stable) `custom_components/chroma/` to `custom_components/chroma/` in your Home Assistant folder.

 ## Usage